ScryptoNoob/Glossary-of-Acronyms-Definitions/readme.md

 ## Agent or Mandatary

 A individual or entity that a regulated entity may rely on to provide services on its behalf including client identification.
-An agreement is required to ensure the responsibilities are clearly stated.
+A written agreement is required to ensure the responsibilities are clearly stated.

 ## ASTR